 Gearing up for the busy season at your HVAC company also means doing a little spring cleaning and addressing how your calls are answered.
 We get asked all the time why an HVAC company should script phone calls.
 After all, the idea of having a scripted conversation with a caller sounds, well ... scripted.

 You might have images of robotic-sounding agents dishing out canned lines like a bad eighth-grade actor.
 We understand that is no one’s image of professionalism.
-It certainly isn’t what has made Dexcomm an award winning answering service.

-Imagine instead a partner who professionally answers each call like you would because they listened, took the time to understand your protocols, and used the best technology to leverage decades of experience through a proven process for onboarding clients.
+Imagine instead a partner who professionally answers each call like you would because they listened, took the time to understand your protocols and used the best technology to leverage decades of experience through a proven process for onboarding clients.

 What is Call Scripting?

-Call scripting is simply how you would like a customer service representative to reply during any call, text, email, web chat, or social media message they receive on behalf of your business.
+Call scripting is simply how you would like a customer service representative to reply during any call, text, email, webchat or social media message they receive on behalf of your business.

-Answering each call like your HVAC business would, particularly if you have a cell center in-house can be a challenge for any outsourced answering solution partner.
+Answering each call like your HVAC business would, particularly if you have a cell center in-house, can be a challenge for any outsourced answering solution partner.

 Two tools that allow for a seamless experience for your callers when your answering service answers the phone for your HVAC company are API integration with your third-party software and using call-flow mapping to create a smart scripting plan.
-Today, I will touch on scripting and call-flow mapping for your HVAC answering service account.
+Today, we will touch on scripting and call-flow mapping for your HVAC answering service account.

-During Dexcomm’s proven process for onboarding our HVAC, plumbing, and electrical clients, we will get to know your business, and how calls typically flow for your callers.
-Then our customer experience manager and account programmers will begin to build a script with you that meets your needs and offer suggestions from the best solutions we have identified based on what has worked for other clients like you.
+During Dexcomm’s proven process for onboarding our HVAC, plumbing and electrical clients, we will get to know your business and how calls typically flow for your callers.
+Then, our customer experience manager and account programmers will begin to build a script with you that meets your needs and offer suggestions from the best solutions we have identified based on what has worked for other clients like you.

-1) Begin with the end in mind.
+1. Begin with the end in mind.

-3) Don’t invest in expensive software to map out your calls with call-flow scripting software.
+3. Don’t invest in expensive software to map out your calls with call-flow scripting software.

-There are many options available for mapping call-flows that won’t break the bank.
+There are many options available for mapping call flows that won’t break the bank.
 If your HVAC company uses workflow process planning software, it can serve double duty!

-4) Start with the core components of your call and then add branching to make it more complicated as you go.
+4. Start with the core components of your call and then add branching to make it more complicated as you go.

 Some information is essential.
-You will always need to verify the service address of the caller, get the desired date of service, and ask fact-finding questions to appropriately book any service call.
+You will always need to verify the service address of the caller, get the desired date of service and ask fact-finding questions to appropriately book any service call.

 Most advanced answering service and call center platforms can then take that to another level by automating some of these steps and using if-then steps according to what action was performed.

-6) Review your options with an expert.
+6. Review your answering service options with an expert.

-If you want to capture more business for your HVAC company, streamline your operational processes, and create a better call experience for every potential customer who contacts your HVAC company.
-Call-flow mapping and scripting calls are must-haves for your HVAC company.
+If you want to capture more business for your HVAC company, streamline your operational processes and create a better call experience for every potential customer who contacts your HVAC company, call-flow mapping and scripting calls are must-haves for your HVAC company.
 Learn more about what partnering with Dexcomm can do for your business.